 There are private loan institutions that may provide personal loans to students looking for assistance to pay for CDL training.
 These loans normally require a credit check.
 If your credit score is a little low, sometimes having a cosigner will help your chances of approval.
 Getting a loan from a private lender is a common form of financial aid for truck driving school.

-There are truck driver programs that specialize in truck driving for military veterans.
+There are truck driver programs that specialize in training for military veterans.
 Some companies even offer low-cost tuition just for veterans.
-Your military benefits may cover the cost of CDL training.
+Your military benefits, in addition, may cover the cost of CDL training.
 The Montgomery G.I.
-Bill, for example, can help cover the cost of truck driving school.
+Bill, for example, can help cover the cost of your schooling.

 There are scholarships and grants available specifically for CDL training.
 Contact your local school and ask them about scholarships and grants that may be available.
 Here are a couple examples of scholarships just for truck driver training:

-Howes Truckers of Tomorrow Scholarship: $1,000 scholarships towards the tuition costs of attending selected SAGE truck driving schools.
+Howes Truckers of Tomorrow Scholarship: This scholarship goes towards the tuition costs of attending selected SAGE truck driving schools.

-Women in Trucking Foundation Scholarship: As the name implies, this scholarship is for women.
-This scholarship is worth $500 to $2,000 per student.
+Women in Trucking Foundation Scholarship: As the name implies, this scholarship is only available to women who are pursuing a truck driving career.

 Remember, most scholarship and grant programs (like the Pell Grant) require you to have a FAFSA on file before you are considered.